jportella93/jon-portella-blog/content/blog/forward-proxy-vs-reverse-proxy/index.md

 ---
-title: "Forward Proxy vs. Reverse Proxy"
+title: Forward Proxy vs. Reverse Proxy
+spoiler: >-
-spoiler: Understand the difference between forward proxies and reverse proxies, and when to use each one.
+  Understand the difference between forward proxies and reverse proxies, and when to use each one.
-date: "2021-03-17T13:47:39.957Z"
+date: '2021-03-17T13:47:39.957Z'
+hasNewsletterBeenSent: true
 ---

 ### Forward Proxy vs. Reverse Proxy